tobywinter/CV/README.md

 #### Quick Learner

 During my career as a musician my desire to do bigger, better, and more authentic things has lead me to learn a great deal, including studying singing and teaching myself to play guitar, bass, piano, ukulele, clarinet, bassoon and studio engineering and production.
+My inclination to learn new things quickly, and put them into practice, helped me learn and develop with countless technologies in 12 weeks, and continues to do so.

 - I learnt to play all the instruments I wanted to use in musician, so that I could write, play and record demos for tracks intended to be played by a full band.
 - As a student on the Makers Academy 12 week course, I began with a very basic understanding of Ruby syntax, by the final week I have produced projects using Ruby, Rails, JavaScript, Express, Node.js, and Python.